-Thank you Sign In to enter it.
-This live web event has ended.
+Thank you This live web event has ended.
 Thank you for attending.
 Contributors Jeffrey F. Krane, M.D., Ph.D.
 Dr. Jeffrey Krane is associate professor of pathology at Harvard Medical School in Boston, Massachusetts.
 He is a staff pathologist at Brigham and Women’s Hospital where he is the associate director of cytology and the chief of head and neck pathology.
 Dr. Krane has special interests in salivary gland and thyroid cytopathology and HPV-associated malignancy of the head and neck region and has given multiple local and national presentations on each of these topics.
 Dr. Krane values teaching opportunities aiming for a pragmatic approach to solving diagnostic challenges in cytology and surgical pathology.
 In his free time, he enjoys time with his wife and four teenage children and is a dedicated fan of baseball, film, and rock music.
 Justine A. Barletta, M.D.
 Dr. Barletta is an Assistant Professor of Pathology at Harvard Medical School and a Staff Pathologist at Brigham and Women's Hospital where she serves as Chief of the Endocrine Pathology Service.
 She has a special interest in the risk stratification of thyroid tumors.
 She contributed to the Endocrine Pathology Society working group effort that culminated in the introduction of the noninvasive follicular thyroid neoplasm with papillary-like nuclear features (NIFTP) terminology and has subsequently evaluated the impact of NIFTP on thyroid cytology and molecular testing.
 She enjoys teaching and has lectured locally and nationally on a range of topics in Endocrine Pathology.
 Outside of work, she loves to play with her toddler son.